hoonably/hoonably/README.md

   - 2021.7 ~ 2024.7 (3 years)
   - Math instruction in Korean high school all curriculum.
   - Calculus, probability and statistics, geometry, etc.
+  - Teaching multiple classes on my own, not just part-time.
   - 4-10 students in a class.

 <br><br>